navkar/Predictions/README.md

 #### Post June 2023

-* Much better overall economy.
+* :thumbsup: Much better overall economy.
-* Possibility of food shortages or empty shelves
+* Possibility of food :hamburger: shortages or empty shelves
 * Creation of trade unions everywhere in employment.
 * **Dubai** will rise as a central hub and will De-peg with Dollar.
   - Petro-yuan adoption by UAE countries. [ref:](https://markets.businessinsider.com/news/currencies/us-dollar-vs-yuan-china-petroyuan-saudi-arabia-russia-oil-2023-1)